 Encourage your Members of Congress to sign H.Res.
 688 from U.S. Representatives Betty McCollum (D-MN) and Rep. Dave Reichert (R-WA) supporting the role of the United States in ensuring that children in poor countries have access to vaccines and immunization through the GAVI Alliance.
 With U.S. support, the GAVI Alliance aims to help immunize a quarter of a billion children by 2015.

-- E-mail your MoC using this template (Find your MoC here: AAP Dept of Federal Affairs)
+- E-mail your MoC (Find your MoC here: AAP Dept of Federal Affairs)

 Within Reach: A redoubling of efforts should swiftly eradicate polio from its last strongholds

 The global effort to eradicate poliomyelitis has been spectacularly successful, eliminating 99% of cases in its 26-year history.
 But that progress has begun to unravel in the past 18 months, with outbreaks in east and west Africa and in the Middle East.
 The lesson is clear: as long as the virus is allowed to persist in the three countries in which it remains endemic — Pakistan, Afghanistan and Nigeria — exports of the disease will continue to affect other countries.
 A determined effort is needed to eradicate the virus from these endemic countries, and fast.